cwduffy01/frc-predictions/README.md

 Code that is meant to be run by a console can be found in main.py.

-API Documentation can be found here: https://www.thebluealliance.com/apidocs/v3 Dictionary keys for score breakdowns can be found here: https://frcevents2.docs.apiary.io/#/reference/match-results/score-details
+API Documentation can be found here: https://www.thebluealliance.com/apidocs/v3 \n Dictionary keys for score breakdowns can be found here: https://frcevents2.docs.apiary.io/#/reference/match-results/score-details